 3. Sleep apnea

-4. Secondary to disease (e.g. polycystic kidney disease or chronic glomerulonephritis, adrenal disease, Cushing’s syndrome and coarctation of the aorta, etc.)
+4. Secondary to disease (e.g. polycystic kidney disease or chronic glomerulonephritis, adrenal disease, Cushing’s syndrome and coarctation of aorta, etc.)

 Risk factors